 We launched Spain's first Visa card with Braille reading and writing code in order to make it easier for the visually impaired to make purchases in all kinds of stores without having to give their card details to anyone.
 The solution has been developed in partnership with ONCE and Visa.
 Furthermore, our cards have a notch to help position them correctly in POS terminals and ATMs.

 Each mobile branch covers different daily routes and, depending on the demand, visits the locations where it provides service once or several times a month.
-In addition to preventing the financial exclusion of rural areas, this service preserves the direct relationship with the customers who reside in these locations, upholding the commitment to the Senior and agricultural and livestock sectors.
+In addition to preventing the financial exclusion of rural areas, this service preserves the direct relationship with the customers who reside in these locations, upholding the commitment to the senior and agricultural and livestock sectors.

-mobile branchers (includes 3 in reserve)
+mobile branchers (includes 4 in reserve)

 km/month